rmartico/UBUMonitorDocs_en/docs/source/visualization/index.rst

 List of registered users
 ------------------------

-This view shows the list of users enrolled in the course, along with their photograph and the time since their last access to the current course and Moodle platform in either minutes, hours or days.
+This view shows the list of users enrolled in the course, along with their photo and the time since their latest access to the current course and Moodle platform in either minutes, hours or days.
 The system time is taken as a reference.

 .. figure:: images/lista_usuarios_matriculados.png
   :width: 300